 AI Added a Route That Bypasses Auth Middleware

 You asked Cursor to add an endpoint at /api/admin/export-users.
 It generated a handler, wired it into your Express app at the top level, returned 200 with the full user list, and the new code worked perfectly in dev — because dev has no auth.
 In staging, someone hit the URL without logging in and got every user’s email.
 The route was registered outside your requireAuth middleware boundary.
 The AI did not see the boundary; it saw “add a route” and added it where routes typically live.
-This failure mode is a P0 security incident and it happens because auth boundaries are usually structural (one router uses middleware X, another does not) rather than per-route declarations the AI can pattern-match.
+This is a P0 security incident, and it happens because auth boundaries are usually structural (one router mounts middleware X, another does not) rather than per-route declarations the AI can pattern-match.

 Common causes